 Yes.
 Wherever you see the OAS logo your username and password are accepted.

 Yes, all Miedema Auctioneering websites feature the option for the user to ‘pre-bid’ on the item.
 A pre-bid is a specified dollar amount that is initiated before the auction goes live.
 This allows you to establish a maximum that you’re willing to pay for the item.
 During the actual auction, your name will be displayed as the high bidder as long as your pre-bid remains the highest bid.* Posted closing times and displays of Auction Co.’s current time are approximate.
 Auction Co. reserves the right to close early or extend auctions at any time at its discretion.
 It is strongly recommended that bids be placed early to avoid losing out due to an ill-timed, last minute bid.
 All times are based on the Time Zone as specified on the auction.

 Dynamic bidding – The dynamic bid on this website is a feature that does NOT allow an item to sell at the end of the auction until there is 10 minutes of bidding inactivity.
 Example: An item is bid on at 7:50pm.
 An auction is scheduled to close at 8:00pm.
 When this bid is placed the ending time will automatically extend to 8:10pm.
 When another bid is placed at 8:01 the auction will extend to 8:20pm.
 This will give the bidder 19 minutes to place another bid.
 If no bids are placed this auction will conclude at 8:20pm.
 The key to your dynamic bidding feature is that the auction extends from the preset closing time in 10 minute intervals, NOT 10 minutes from when you placed your bid.

-Now you are ready to bid on any and all of our equipment auctions at your own convenience.
+Now you are ready to bid on any and all of our construction equipment auctions at your own convenience.
 Happy bidding!

 *Assuming that there are no higher pre-bids placed by other users before the auction begins.